sergiofgonzalez/nodejs-in-action/chapter25-web-apps/00-html-css-refresher/03-typescript/10-tdd/README.md

 ## The *TDD* testing paradigm

-The *TDD* testing paradigm is about starting with tests, and drive the implementation of functionality through these tests:
+The *Test-Driven Development (TDD)* testing paradigm is about starting with tests, and drive the implementation of functionality through these tests:
 + Write a test that fails.
 + Run the test to ensure it fails.
 + Write code to make the test pass.